Ain't Nobody Here but Us Chickens

 Jordan's hit song popularized the expression "Nobody here but us chickens", but the phrase is older.
-Its first known appearance was a joke published as a reader-submitted anecdote in Everybody's Magazine in 1908 regarding a chicken thief, formulated as, Deed, sah, dey ain't nobody hyah 'ceptin' us chickens."
+Its first known appearance was as the punch line of a reader-submitted anecdote in Everybody's Magazine in 1908, in which a chicken thief tries to evade detection by tremulously telling the investigating owner, "'Deed, sah, dey ain't nobody hyah 'ceptin' us chickens."
 From there, it was picked up by newspapers and reprinted far and wide.